Classification of homogeneous functors in manifold calculus: Introduction

 One may ask the following natural questions. \begin{enumerate} \item How is $\ah$ constructed? \item What do we know about $\ah$? \item How is our classification related to that of Weiss? \end{enumerate}

 To answer the first question, let $\dtn, n \geq 0$, denote the poset whose objects are nonempty subsets of $\{0, \cdots, n\}$, and whose morphisms are inclusions.
 We construct $\ca \subseteq \mcalm$, a small subcategory consisting of a certain collection of fibrant-cofibrant objects of $\mcalm$ that are weakly equivalent to $A$.
-The morphisms of $\ca$ are the weak equivalences between its objects (see Definition~\ref{ca_defn}).
-Define $\ahd$ as the simplicial set whose $n$-simplices are contravariant functors $\dtn \lra \ca$ that are required to be fibrant with respect to the injective model structure on $\ca^{\dtn}$.
-Face maps are defined in the standard way, while degeneracies are more intricate (see Definition~\ref{disj_defn}).
-It turns out that $\ahd$ is a Kan complex.
+Next we define $\ahd$ as the simplicial set whose $n$-simplices are contravariant functors $\dtn \lra \ca$ that take all maps to weak equivalences and are fibrant with respect to the injective model structure on $\mcalm^{\dtn}$.
+Face maps are defined in the standard way, while degeneracies are more intricate (see Section~\ref {ahd_subsection}).
+Fibrancy of the diagrams will allow us to show that $\ahd$ is a Kan complex.
 We define $\ah$ as the geometric realization of $\ahd$.

 For the second question, we do not know that much about $\ah$.
 By definition it is connected, and we believe its fundamental group is the group of (derived) homotopy automorphisms of $A$.
 Further computations seem hard.